taosdata/grafanaplugin/dashboards/TDinsight.md

 Reinstall with `TDinsight.sh` will upgrade Grafana plugin and TDinsight dashboard.

-In other cases, users should install new TDengine data source plugin, then remove and install new TDinsight dashboard.
+In other cases, users should install the new TDengine data source plugin first, then remove and install the new TDinsight dashboard.

 ## Uninstall